 Becoming violent, unruly, or running away from home

 Getting arrested or having other problems with the law

-Feeling very bored, having a hard time concentrating, and doing poorly in school
+Feeling very bored, having problems focusing, and doing poorly in school

-Having a lot of health complaints without physical cause, such as headaches, abdominal pain, or fatigue
+Having a lot of health symptoms without physical cause—such as headaches, belly pain, or tiredness

 A teen who is planning to commit suicide may:

-Talk about being a bad person or feels terrible about themself.
+Talk about being a bad person—or feel worthless.

 Say things like “I won’t be a problem much longer,” “You’ll never see me again,” or “There’s no use”.

 Note: If a teen makes comments about suicide, always take these threats seriously.